exakat/exakat/docs/Cases.rst

 :ref:`only-variable-passed-by-reference`, in administration/charts.json.php:89.

-This is not possible, as array_slice returns a new array, and not a reference.
-Minimaly, the intermediate result must be saved in a variable, to be popped.
+This is not possible, as array_slice() returns a new array, and not a reference.
+Minimally, the intermediate result must be saved in a variable, then popped.
 Actually, this code extracts the element at key 1 in the $aData array, although this also works with hash (non-numeric keys).

 .. code-block:: php